Shearer Summer Institute—July 28 to August 4, 2023

 Guest Artists: Andrew York and Stephen Mattingly

 Aaron Shearer’s two greatest passions were guitar and hiking which we celebrate yearly at our Shearer Summer Institute.
-Join us this summer for our 6th annual Institute held at the beautiful Mountain Retreat and Learning Center in North Carolina.
+Join us this summer in 2023 for our 7th annual Institute held at the beautiful Mountain Retreat and Learning Center in North Carolina.

 The Mountain RLC is nestled in the Blue Ridge of the Southern Appalachian Mountains at 4200′ just 4 miles from the quaint town of Highlands, NC.
-The center provides all lodging and meals and is surrounded by the magnificent Nantahala National Forest, the best area for swimming holes and waterfalls in the state!
-Each morning offers incredible hiking opportunities accessed from both the property and nearby areas.
-After lunch, the institute offers a variety of guitar activities:
+The center provides all lodging and meals and is surrounded by the magnificent Nantahala National Forest, the best area for swimming holes, waterfalls, and whitewater rafting in the state!
+Each day we split activities between guitar and the inspiring outdoors.
+Guitar activites include:

-- a diversity of workshops—performance development, technique, guitar harmony, etc.
+- a diversity of workshops—performance development, technique, guitar harmony, composition, arranging, etc.